-The Traceability Window is a powerful view that allows a modeler to visualize the connections between elements in the repository, regardless of whether the relationships exist in diagrams.
-This is useful to show how Drivers relate to each other and how they are connected to other elements in the model and in turn how those elements are connected.
-Drivers can be related to other business architecture elements such as Goals and Objectives and applications architecture elements such as Application Services and Applications and more and all of these relationships are visible through the Traceability window.
+The Traceability Window is a convenient view that allows a modeler to visualize the connections between elements in the repository, regardless of whether the relationships exist in diagrams.
+This is very useful to show how Drivers relate to each other, how they are connected to other elements in the model and, in turn, how those elements are connected.
+Drivers can be related to other business architecture elements such as Goals and Objectives, and to applications architecture elements such as Application Services, Applications and more; all of these relationships are visible through the Traceability window.